Assombalonga ends 12-game goal drought as Middlesbrough lose to Hull City | Goal.com

 The forward was, however, able to end his uninspiring form in front of goal, having gone 12 games without finding the back of the net, with his last goal being against QPR in November.

-After returning to winning way against Stoke City, the 27-year-old aimed to help the Smoggies continue the fine form when he handed his side the lead, dispatching his effort from the penalty spot with only four minutes into the encounter.
+After returning to winning ways against Stoke City, the 27-year-old aimed to help the Smoggies build on that victory when he handed his side the lead, dispatching his effort from the penalty spot only four minutes into the encounter.

 .@BrittOfficials' opener from the spot before @HullCity levelled things up 📸 pic.twitter.com/LJ9A7XNHc2— Middlesbrough FC (@Boro) July 2, 2020